 – Amanda Keetley, Less Plastic Co-Founder & CEO

-We can start compensating for past environmental damage by evolving our focus beyond minimising our negative impact, to maximising our positive impact instead, by implementing proactive measures that regenerate nature.
+We can start compensating for past environmental damage by evolving our focus beyond minimising our negative impact… to maximise our positive impact instead, by proactively regenerating nature.

 Nature flourished for millennia without humans and is sure to bounce back from our onslaught once we’re gone.
 But if we want humanity to survive, and even thrive, for the foreseeable future we need to get better at sharing our planet with nature, implementing proactive measures for nature recovery in time for humans to benefit too.

 A focus on #MoreNature can help solve many of our interrelated environmental issues: deforestation, overfishing, biodiversity loss, soil erosion, air pollution, ocean plastic, climate change – the root cause of all these afflictions is our disconnection from nature and our collective disregard for how we treat it.
 Encouraging people to reconnect with nature and recognise it’s true value will automatically lead to more nature-friendly decisions; ensuring we conserve what’s left while we do our best to regenerate what’s been lost.